You must have JavaScript enabled to use this website.

 Allium Purple Rain

 The handsome green leaves wither (and are relatively unattractive) before the flowers appear in May/June.
 However, they are easily hidden with lower growing plants.
 Peonies spring to mind but drifts of tulips especially those that are brave oranges and yellows.
-Try Orange Brilliant or Hermitage while our Daydream Tulips also create a sensational contrast.
+Try Orange Brilliant, Hermitage, or Daydream Tulips for a sensational contrast.
 Or for gentler effect, white tulips can be both subtle and stunning.
 Have a look at Spring Green or White Triumphator.

 With its breeding and outstanding quality, Purple Rain will become one of the most popular alliums in the gardener's armoury.
 A brilliant addition to our range of alliums.